 proof of adequate immunizations for mumps, measles, rubella; diphtheria, pertusis, tetanus; polio; and hepatitis B series; or

 a signed parental statement of refusal to provide the immunization history.
-Homeless students who are in need of immunizations will be referred to the homeless coordinator, who shall assist in obtaining necessary immunizations or medical records.Students who meet the statutory requirements for provisional enrollment shall be allowed to attend school for sixty days without the necessary immunizations.
+Homeless students who are in need of immunizations will be referred to the homeless coordinator, who shall assist in obtaining necessary immunizations or medical records.

+Provisional Enrollment.
+Students who meet the statutory requirements for provisional enrollment shall be allowed to attend school for sixty days without the necessary immunizations.

 Students who are excepted from the immunization requirement may be excluded from school in the event of an outbreak of any contagious disease in the school population.